History of the Royal Black Institution

 Despite the best efforts of Grand Orange Lodge of Ireland the Black gradually fastened itself to Orangeism.
 By 1847 the body had grown to 47 Preceptories throughout the United Kingdom.
 By 1856 that number had jumped to 112 Preceptories, and by 1876 this had developed to a notable 218.
 The Black had now become a significant player within the Loyal Orders community.

 Whilst the Grand Black Chapter and the Royal Arch Purple Chapter continue to remain distinct and separate from the Orange Order of today, as the 1900s progressed they became accepted as an integral part of the Loyal Orders family.
 The former hostilities have long abated, with around 95% of Orangemen today undergoing the degrading Royal Arch Purple degree, and 40 to 50% of them joining the Black.
 These ritualistic orders now sit comfortably where once they would have been repudiated.
 Interestingly, this has coincided with the gradual decline of the Orange.
-Its membership in Ireland has fallen to around 30,000 members or less, and the institution in England is actually fighting for its very survival.
+Its membership in Ireland has fallen to around 15,000 members or less, and the institution in Australia, New Zealand and England is actually fighting for its very survival.
 Former Orange hotspots like Liverpool have all but disintegrated.
+The Royal Black barely has a pulse in Scotland now.